-- Performance will be expected of the students.
+- Performance will be expected of the students (and the teachers for that matter).
 Tests will be given and if special instruction is necessary it is given.
 I have seen it at the local schools that a student is failing at, let’s say English Literature, and is allowed to bring in a diorama of Shakespeare’s works so they get a passing grade.
 Well, this is not good enough.

 - To the Native Schools, please, teach your kids their Native Language.
 So much is being lost here.
 If I, as governor, can facilitate that, please let me know how.
 I will say this, and this applies to all students of languages that are new to them; we will push the “learning tricks” advocated in Barry Farber’s book How to Learn Any Language.
 It became my language learning Bible.
 I study several languages and am currently studying Yup’ik.
 I’ve found these so-called tricks indispensable.
 And they absolutely work.

 Johnny Cash sang it exactly right.
 “All these kids you’re calling wild are gonna’ be the leaders in a little while.”
 We will push education down to the locality and to the parent.
-And we’ll remember that PTA starts with a big P for parent.
 You, Dad and Mom are the first number in this equation.
 We will expect much, but we’ll give much and we’ll do so at a substantial savings for the state.
 We will get out of the habit of throwing bad money after… well, more bad money.
 We can do better, and our students deserve better.
 So do you as the parent.
 We will take our state’s pathetic education system from fiftieth to the top ten very quickly.